project-chip/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 > Currently the multi-image mode is only available for the DFU over Bluetooth LE
 > method.

-#### Changing Device Firmware Upgrade configuration

-To change the default DFU configuration, edit the following overlay files corresponding to the selected configuration:

--   `overlay-mcuboot_qspi_nor_support.conf` - general file enabling MCUboot and
-    QSPI NOR support, used by all DFU configurations
--   `overlay-single_image_smp_dfu_support.conf` - file enabling single-image DFU
-    over Bluetooth LE using SMP
--   `overlay-multi_image_smp_dfu_support.conf` - file enabling multi-image DFU
-    over Bluetooth LE using SMP
--   `overlay-ota_requestor.conf` - file enabling Matter OTA Requestor support.

-The files are located in the `config/nrfconnect/app` directory.
-You can also define the desired options in your example's `prj.conf` file.

 #### Changing bootloader configuration

-To change the default MCUboot configuration, edit the `mcuboot_single_image_dfu.conf` or `mcuboot_multi_image_dfu.conf` overlay files depending on whether the build target device supports multi-image DFU (nRF5340 DK) or single-image DFU (nRF52840 DK).
-The files are located in the `configuration` directory.
+To change the default MCUboot configuration, edit the `prj.conf` file located in the `child_image/mcuboot` directory.

 Make sure to keep the configuration consistent with changes made to the application configuration.
 This is necessary for the configuration to work, as